Skip to content

 To debug mail sending issues:

-1. Check DNS records are correct (MX, SPF, DKIM)
+1. Check that DNS records are correct (MX, SPF, DKIM).

 bash